 Don't mix test and production code in the same function app

 Functions within a function app share resources.
 For example, memory is shared.
 If you're using a function app in production, don't add test-related functions and resources to it.
 It can cause unexpected overhead during production code execution.

 Be careful what you load in your production function apps.
 Memory is averaged across each function in the app.

-Don't use verbose logging in production code.
-It has a negative performance impact.
+Don't use verbose logging in production code, which has a negative performance impact.

 Use async code but avoid blocking calls

 Asynchronous programming is a recommended best practice, especially when blocking I/O operations are involved.

 In C#, always avoid referencing the

 Wait method on a